mattearly/dmpower/README.md

 athenstechgiants@gmail.com
 www.athenstechgiants.com

-8-3-15 release includes features:
+Features included in the master:

-1. Player Character creation.
+1. D&D 5e Player Character creation from the Player's Handbook
+2. Magic Item Rolling Charts from the DMG

 How-to use.